jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

   RouterApp,
 });
 ```
-Note that you should not use `registerRenderer` on the server.
-Instead, use `register` like normal.
+Note that you should not register a renderer on the server, since there won't be a domNodeId when we're server rendering.
 For an example of how to set up an app for server rendering, see the [react router docs](react-router.md).

 #### RouterAppRenderer.jsx
 ```jsx